History of Christianity in Britain: 1689–1945

 The religious settlement of 1689 shaped policy down to the 1830s.
 The Church of England was not only dominant in religious affairs, but it blocked outsiders from responsible positions in national and local government, business, professions and academia.
 In practice, the doctrine of the divine right of kings persisted, old animosities had diminished, and a new spirit of toleration was abroad.
 Restrictions on Nonconformists were mostly either ignored or slowly lifted.
 The Protestants, including the Quakers, who worked to overthrow King James II were rewarded.
-The Toleration Act of 1689 allowed Nonconformists who have their own chapels, teachers and preachers, and censorship was relaxed.
+Toleration Act 1688 allowed Nonconformists who have their own chapels, teachers and preachers, and censorship was relaxed.

 Anti-Catholicism

 Harsh penalties on Catholicism remained until the threat of a French restoration of the Catholic Stuart kings ended, but they were seldom enforced, and afterwards were slowly lifted until Catholic emancipation was achieved in 1829.
-The failure of the pro-Catholic Jacobite rebellions and papal recognition of George III after the death of J.F.E.
-Stuart in 1766 permitted the gradual removal of anti-Catholic laws, a process known as the Catholic Emancipation, which included the Restoration of the English hierarchy.
+The failure of the pro-Catholic Jacobite rebellions and papal recognition of George III after the death of J. F. E. Stuart in 1766 permitted the gradual removal of anti-Catholic laws, a process known as the Catholic Emancipation, which included the Restoration of the English hierarchy.

 The Evangelical Revival

-The evangelical movement inside and outside the Church of England gained strength in the late 18th and early 19th century.
-The movement challenged the traditional religious sensibility that emphasised a code of honor for the upper-class, and suitable behaviour for everyone else, together with faithful observances of rituals.
-John Wesley (1703 – 1791) and his followers preached revivalist religion, trying to convert individuals to a personal relationship with Christ through Bible reading, regular prayer, and especially the revival experience.
+The evangelical movement inside and outside the Church of England gained strength in the late 18th and early 19th centuries.
+The movement challenged the traditional religious sensibility that emphasised a code of honour for the upper-class, and suitable behaviour for everyone else, together with faithful observances of rituals.
+John Wesley (1703–1791) and his followers preached revivalist religion, trying to convert individuals to a personal relationship with Christ through Bible reading, regular prayer, and especially the revival experience.
 Wesley himself preached 52,000 times, calling on men and women to "redeem the time" and save their souls.
 Wesley always operated inside the Church of England, but at his death, it set up outside institutions that became the Methodist Church.
 It stood alongside the traditional nonconformism of Presbyterians, Congregationalist, Baptists, Unitarians and Quakers.
 The earlier Nonconformists, however, were less influenced by revivalism.

 The Church of England remained dominant, but it had a growing evangelical, revivalist faction: the "Low Church".
 Its leaders included William Wilberforce and Hannah More.
 It reached the upper class through the Clapham Sect.
 It did not seek political reform, but rather the opportunity to save souls through political action by freeing slaves, abolishing the duel, prohibiting cruelty to children and animals, stopping gambling, and avoiding frivolity on the Sabbath.
 They read the Bible every day.
 All souls were equal in God's view, but not all bodies, so evangelicals did not challenge the hierarchical structure of English society.